destroyedlolo/Toile/README.md

 # Toile
-**Toile** is framework to create interactive DirectFB dashboard using DirectFB.
+**Toile** is framework to create interactive DirectFB dashboards using DirectFB.
-It emancipates from my HomeDashBoard project and uses Séléné with DirectFB plug-in enable.
+It emancipates from my HomeDashBoard project and uses Séléné with DirectFB plug-in enabled.